jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

 - **React Version Conflict**: The project uses React 18.3.1, but @react-email/components requires React 18.2.0 specifically.
 When installing AI SDKs (OpenAI, Anthropic), this causes dependency conflicts.
   - **Solution**: Use `--legacy-peer-deps` flag when installing AI SDKs or downgrade React to 18.2.0 if email components are critical.
   - **Status**: Resolved by using `--legacy-peer-deps` flag when installing AI SDKs.

+- **Next.js Server Component Error**: The application was showing "Unsupported Server Component type: undefined" errors.
+  - **Solution**:
+    - Add "use client" directive to components that use client-side hooks
+    - Fix import issues with named vs default exports
+    - Ensure proper React imports in all client components
+    - Remove duplicate components in the component tree
+  - **Status**: ✅ Resolved - All components now render correctly

 - **Edge Function Implementation**: The enhanced payment service requires several new Edge Functions that need to be implemented:
   - **Solution**: Create the following Edge Functions: